 If selected, Alternative 1, the No Action Alternative, would result in the operator not undertaking the proposed activities as described in the plan.
 Therefore, the IPFs mentioned above (i.e., bottom disturbance associated with well emplacement and the use of equipment associated with drilling operations) would not take place, and any impact that these actions could cause would not occur.
 Likewise, under the No Action Alternative, there would be no possibility of a spill.
-As a result, whatever archaeological resources may be present in the area of potential effect (APE) would not be affected in any way if the no-action alternative was selected.
+As a result, whatever archaeological resources may be present in the area of potential effect (APE) would not be affected in any way if the No Action Alternative was selected.
+Activities related to previously issued leases and permits (as well as those that may be issued in the future under a separate decision) related to the OCS activities would not increase.
+The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas exploration and development activities as described in the Multisale EIS and 2018 SEIS and routine, accidental, and cumulative impacts would continue to occur.

-If selected, Alternative 2, the Proposed Action as Submitted with Conditions of Approval as required under the NMFS 2020 BO, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
+If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities as requested and in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), Reasonable and Prudent Measures and implementing Terms and Conditions as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and with FWS that concluded April 20, 2018 (FWS 2018 BO).
+However, no additional, site-specific mitigation and monitoring measures would be required by BOEM or NMFS.
 Examples of potential impacts to archaeological resources would include, but are not limited to, damage to potential resources from well emplacement activities, lost/discarded material, and potential impacts from an accidental oil spill.
 As described in the proposed plan and discussed below, the proposed activities are not expected to have significant impacts on known or unknown historical archaeological resources.